ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 Features and settings which can be controlled by an OWA policy include:

 * Third party file provider integration.
-* Office 365 group creation.
+* Office 365 group creation from within OWA.
 * Microsoft Satisfaction survey prompts.

 OWA Policy Design Decisions for all agencies and implementation types.